alisonpelri/cachaca_genomic_signature/scripts/12_genetic_structure_workflow.md

 # Genetic Structure Analysis Workflow

-This document organizes the commands used to perform genetic structure analyses from a filtered multi-sample VCF file.
+This document organizes the genetic structure analyses from a filtered multi-sample VCF file.

 The workflow includes: